-After the survey form was approved, it was converted into an electronic form that can be used for computer-assisted collection - whether CATI or CAPI.
-Currently data collection is via CATI carried out in a centralized Call Center at GASTAT.
-A computerized data collection system has been developed which is characterized
+After the survey questionnaire was approved, it was converted into an electronic form that can be used for computer-assisted collection - whether CATI or CAPI.
+Currently data collection is via CATI and CAPI.
+CATI data collection is carried out in a centralized Call Center at GASTAT.
+A computerized data collection system